ahwayakchih/nobbic/README.markdown

   Also, it would help users to apply known solutions, if they could simply edit config.js.
   And currently our code does not support different port numbers in case of NodeBB cluster (when NodeBB workers are run with switched process.env.port for each of them).
+  **update:** replacing may still be needed, or writing config AFTER install, because install parses url from config, and if there's a port specified, it overrides port setting with the one from url.
+Which breaks stuff if external port is defferent than the one NodeBB should listen on, e.g., example.com:8080 -> 4567.
 - option for NodeBB to keep building assets in "series" mode
 - option to specify additional plugins when creating instance, so they are installed and activated from the start.